dgaraujo89/aws-api-gateway-terraform/README.md

 # AWS Api Gateway Terraform

-This project create an api gateway to [ViaCep](https://viacep.com.br) and expose it in a subdomain api (api.example.com)
+This project create an api gateway to [ViaCep](https://viacep.com.br) and expose it in a subdomain api (ex: api.example.com)

 This project use the following aws resources
 - Cognito (user pool)